logigearcorp/docs.testarchitect.com/content/user-guide/variations/creating-linked-variations/creating-a-variation/_index.md

     ![](/images/TA_Help/Images/ug_systemtree4.png)

-    **Remember:** For test modules and data sets only, the variation must be pasted into the same folder as the source definition .
+{{<remember>}} For test modules and data sets only, the variation must be pasted into the same folder as the source definition .

 3. If no keywords are to apply to this variation, proceed to step [3](/TA_Help/Topics/Variations_linking.html#step.linked_var).
 4. In the Create Variation dialog box, enter any [variation keywords](/TA_Help/Topics/Variations_create_keyword.html) that apply into the **Use keyword\(s\)** box.